jakesgordon/rack-rabbit/README.md

    - avoid infinite spawn worker loop if worker fails during startup (e.g. connection to rabbit fails)
    - allow a single reply queue to be shared across client requests
    - allow multiple synchronous req/response in parallel (block until all have replied)
+   - automatically deserialize body into hash if content type is json ?

 License
 -------